Scaling-Up NCD Interventions in South East Asia

 Non-communicable diseases (NCDs) are major cause of deaths globally and the burden of NCDs is rising disproportionately among lower income countries and populations.
 Three quarters of all NCDs deaths are in low- and middle-income countries (LMIC).

-The increasing concerns on NCDs and their burden has led to a research project entitled “Scaling-Up NCD Interventions in South-East Asia (SUNI-SEA)” which is being delivered through a collaboration of nine consortium members from Europe and South-East Asia.
+The increasing concerns on NCDs and their burden has led to a research project entitled “Scaling-Up NCD Interventions in South-East Asia (SUNI-SEA)” which is being delivered through a collaboration of ten consortium members from Europe and South-East Asia.
 This 4-year research project started in 2019 and is taking place in Indonesia, Myanmar and Vietnam.